Reviews You Can Rely On

 Print Quality

-We started off our print quality metric by making a 3D benchy — a fairly ubiquitous printer calibration/torture test that takes the shape of a tiny tugboat.
+We started by making a 3D benchy — a fairly ubiquitous printer calibration/torture test in the shape of a tiny tugboat.
 This printer did an excellent job with the PLA version of this print, with smooth surface finishes and clean overhanging geometry.
 The finer details are also very clear.
-The quality of some of the smaller details did degrade a bit with the ABS version and some of the overhangs had a slight sag but the overall print was still above average.
+The quality of some of the smaller details degraded a bit with the ABS version, and some of the overhangs had a slight sag, but the overall print was still above average.

 prusa i3 mk3s+ - the benchy tugboats made by the prusa i3 came out quite nice.